 When Lyme disease goes untreated, severe symptoms may develop.
-Some examples include heart palpitations or heart conduction problems, joint swelling, extreme fatigue and memory loss, pain or numbness in the hands or feet, and many others.
+Some examples include chronic joint pain and swelling, extreme fatigue and memory loss, pain or numbness in the hands or feet, heart palpitations or heart conduction problems, and many others.
 Consequently, getting tested and receiving treatment is imperative.

 Promising findings such as the aforementioned have influenced more and more patients to turn to HBOT for help with their ailments.

-Dr. Grace Johnstone, a Vermont chiropractor featured in the above article, herself contracted Lyme disease several years ago.
-With the help of HBOT and supplements, as opposed to the antibiotics she initially took, she began to notice a difference in her condition.
+Dr. Grace Johnstone, a Vermont chiropractor featured in the above article, contracted Lyme disease several years ago.
+With the help of HBOT and supplements, she began to notice a difference in her condition.